 March 2015.
 This comprised the statutory consultation period required by legislation to be undertaken by the Town Council on the Neighbourhood Plan prior to submission to the County Council.
 1.1.7 A Consultation Report detailing the consultation process and results has been prepared and is part of the submission suite of Plan documents.
 1.1.8 The MNP was submitted to the County Council as Local Planning Authority in June 2015 and was subject to publicity and an Independent Examination during summer 2015.
 The Independent Examination concluded in September 2015 with the Examiner's report recommending that, subject to certain modifications, the Plan may proceed to referendum.
 The policies and supporting text have been modified in accordance with each of the recommendations made by the Independent Examiner.
-This is the final version of the Plan which will now be put to local referendum allowing local residents to vote on whether the County Council should use the policies in the Plan when making decisions on planning applications in the Morpeth Neighbourhood Area.
+A Referendum was held on 25 February 2016 and a majority of those voting were in favour of the Plan.
+This document is the final version of the Plan which was 'made' by Northumberland County Council on 10 May 2016.
 2